nutso/redmine-plugin-wiki-external/README.md

 Note that the ability to list wiki pages for a given Redmine project is NOT available with external wikis.
 You will need to enable this feature on your wiki platform itself (e.g. the SubPageList extension for MediaWiki).

-Also note that Redmine's project identifier is used as the base wiki page on the external platform (at least for now, this is not customizable).
-If you want to use a different wiki page name as the base for the wiki, you will need to create an auto redirect on the external wiki page itself (e.g. #REDIRECT directive for MediaWiki).

 ## Installation

 Follow standard Redmine plugin installation see http://www.redmine.org/projects/redmine/wiki/Plugins